Meet the Women's Nations League finalists

 05/12/2023: Spain 5-3 Sweden

-A few short weeks after winning the World Cup in Sydney, Spain's first major honour, they visited Sweden on Matchday 1 under new interim (and now permanent) coach Montse Tomé, prevailing deep in added time through Mariona Caldentey's penalty.
-That was followed by a comfortable victory against Switzerland and the same pattern was followed in October where an 89th-minute goal by the returning Jenni Hermoso earned a win in Italy before an incredible display away to the Women's EURO 2025 hosts in Zurich.
+A few short weeks after winning the World Cup in Sydney – Spain's first major honour – they visited Sweden on Matchday 1 under new interim (and now permanent) coach Montserrat Tomé, prevailing deep in added time through Mariona Caldentey's penalty.
+That was followed by a comfortable victory against Switzerland, and the same pattern was repeated in October as an 89th-minute goal by the returning Jenni Hermoso earned a win in Italy before an incredible display away to the Women's EURO 2025 hosts in Zurich.

-Sweden's loss in Switzerland on Matchday 5 meant that Spain's finals spot was confirmed while they were still in their first half at home to Italy.
-They were 1-0 up then but were to suffer a 3-2 defeat, Spain's first competitive home loss since 2008.
-Still, despite trailing 3-1 at half-time four days later against Sweden, Spain surged to win 5-3 and end as the top scorers in all three leagues on 23.
+Sweden's loss in Switzerland on Matchday 5 meant that Spain's finals spot was confirmed while they were still playing the first half of their game at home to Italy.
+Spain were 1-0 up then but went on to suffer a 3-2 defeat, their first competitive home loss since 2008.
+Still, despite trailing 3-1 at half-time four days later against Sweden, Spain surged to a 5-3 win and finished as the top scorers in all three leagues with 23 goals.

 League stage scorers: Athenea del Castillo 5, Mariona Caldentey 3, Aitana Bonmatí 2, Maite Oroz 2, Alexia Putellas 2, Fiamma Benítez 1, Inma Gabarro 1, Lucía García 1, Esther González 1, Jennifer Hermoso 1, Oihane Hernández 1, María Méndez 1, Eva Navarro 1, Salma Paralluelo 1